 Cybercrime and criminal schemes seeking to profit from attacks on information technology systems and their users are becoming more prevalent and sophisticated.
-Like all entities in the financial system, we are subject to periodic cyberattacks.
+Like all entities in the financial system, we are the target of frequent cyberattack attempts.
+Though these attacks, when successful, have not had a material impact to date, a successful attack could have a material impact in the future.
 The spread of new technologies and services that we make available to our customers online could facilitate cybercrime and contribute to the increasing sophistication of these criminal operations.
 The constant evolution of criminal actors and techniques places pressure on the Group to constantly re-evaluate its model for preventing, managing and responding to cyberattacks and fraud in order to respond effectively to emerging risks.
+For example, the use of generative artificial intelligence by cybercriminals, in order to be more efficient and effective in the construction and execution of their attacks and fraud attempts, is requiring us to develop and adopt new security capabilities and strategies.